alfe-ai/alfe-agent_instructions/README.md

 ---

-This project is licensed under the MIT License. © 2023-2025 Alfe AI, Lochner Technology and Commerce, LLC.
+This project is released under the MIT License.

+© 2023-2025 Alfe AI, Lochner Technology and Commerce, LLC.

 For full details, see the LICENSE file.